LinuxAtDuke/Intro-To-Linux/README.md

 **awk**

-Awk is a tool used as a data extraction and and reporting tool, often taking in values from stdout and separating lines into different fields via a specified separator and allowing you to report back a specific field.
+Awk is a tool used as a data extraction and reporting tool, often taking in values from stdout and separating lines into different fields via a specified separator and allowing you to report back a specific field.

 Example: